open-learning-exchange/open-learning-exchange.github.io/pages/techgenius/tg-library-management.md

 **Please Note:** if the same resources is up added in two different places then it will appear in the library in duplicate.

-## What is the Preferred Means of Populating the Library?
+## What is the preferred means of populating the library?

 Although resources can be added at either the community or national level, it is recommended that the nation be used as the primary means of organizing and sharing resources.
 We do recognize that this is not always possible due to connectivity issues.
 If you are using the community server as the primary means of populating the library careful management is needed to avoid resource duplication errors.